 So as you're meditating here remind yourselves: It's not just for us that we're doing this.
 We're doing this so we can also be a help to others.
 The less we burden ourselves with our own sufferings, the stronger we'll be.
-If we're not carrying huge loads around, then when we find somebody else carrying a heavy load, we have free hands to help them put their burden down.
-In that way, your training in good friendship can continue.
-As the Buddha says, you try to look for good friends, people you can rely on-not only so that you can gain their help, but also so that you can learn from them what it means to be a good friend.
-In that way you can pass on the gift.
+If we're not carrying huge loads around, then when we find somebody else carrying a heavy load, we can shoulder part of their burden.
+In that way, training in good friendship can continue.
+As the Buddha says, you try to look for good friends, people you can rely on.
+Not only so that you can gain their help, but also so that you can learn from them what it means to be a good friend-so you can pass on the gift.